josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 ### Task 1: Deploy web app from GitHub

-1. Navigate to <https://github.com/Microsoft/MCW-Big-data-and-visualization/blob/master/Hands-on%20lab/lab-files/BigDataTravel/README.md> in your browser of choice, but where you are already authenticated to the Azure portal
+1. Navigate to <https://github.com/Microsoft/MCW-Big-data-and-visualization/blob/master/Hands-on%20lab/lab-files/BigDataTravel/README.md> in your browser of choice, but where you are already authenticated to the Azure portal.

-2. Read through the README information on the GitHub page
+2. Read through the README information on the GitHub page.

-3. Select **Deploy to Azure**
+3. Select **Deploy to Azure**.

     ![Screenshot of the Deploy to Azure button.](media/deploy-to-azure-button.png 'Deploy to Azure button')

-4. On the following page, ensure the fields are populated correctly
+4. On the following page, ensure the fields are populated correctly.

-    a.
-Ensure the correct Directory and Subscription are selected
+    - Ensure the correct Directory and Subscription are selected.

-    b.
-Select the Resource Group that you have been using throughout this lab
+    - Select the Resource Group that you have been using throughout this lab.

-    c.
-Either keep the default Site name, or provide one that is globally unique, and then choose a Site Location
+    - Either keep the default Site name, or provide one that is globally unique, and then choose a Site Location.

-    d.
-Finally, enter the ML API and Weather API information
+    - Finally, enter the ML API and Weather API information.

     Note: Recall that you recorded the ML API information in the Machine Learning model deployment exercise.